The Oracle of Delphi (film)

-The Oracle of Delphi (L'Oracle de Delphes) is a 1903 French short silent film directed by Georges Méliès.
+The Oracle of Delphi (L'Oracle de Delphes) is a 1903 French silent trick film directed by Georges Méliès.
 It was released by Méliès's Star Film Company and is numbered 476 in its catalogues.

 Plot

 In ancient Egypt, two priests deposit an ornate box inside a temple, locking the doors behind them.
 After their departure, a thief breaks into the temple and steals the box, but he is caught by a mysteriously appearing bearded figure.
 The bearded man retrieves the box and gives life to the two sphinx statues placed at the doors.
 The sphinxes appear as living women and attack the thief, whose head turns immediately into a donkey's head.
 The sphinxes turn back into statues, the bearded man disappears, and the donkey-thief is left sitting astonished on the ground.

 Production

 Méliès plays the thief in the film.
 Though the title refers to the Oracle of Delphi, a high priestess in Ancient Greek religion, the sets and costumes instead indicate an Ancient Egyptian setting.
 The palanquin and box props, in turn, were later reused for still another setting, the eclectic Orientalism of Méliès's film The Palace of the Arabian Nights (1905).
 The special effects techniques in the film include substitution splices as well as dissolving multiple exposures.